International Women's Rights Day

 How long have you been working on the project?

-I have been working on the Saint-Brieuc project since August 2019.
+I have beenworking on the project for 8 months.

 What is your role?

 My main task is to control the design of the wind turbines and to combine it with the different installations(transition pieces, submarine cables) and with the future elements that will be included, such as the bird detection system, maintenance system...

 This design represents the culmination of what will be manufactured and installed in the next stage.